BinaryBrain/Mille-feuille/README.md

 # Warning
 This script can spam a bit Google Maps' servers.
 So I get this message:
 > We're sorry but your computer or network may be sending automated queries.
 To protect our users, we can't process your request right now.
+That's why the script sleeps 2 seconds between each tile downloaded.
+Now you can download over 800 tiles to generate your image.
+But if you don't trust me or you want to be sure that Google doesn't block your Google Maps, you should spoof your IP address by using a proxy, a VPN, Tor, or anything like this.
+This way, if Google ban your IP address, you just have to turn off your spoof.